yousefwaiel/CSCI-1030U-Intro-to-CS/README.md

 # CSCI 1030U - Introduction to Computer Science

-Welcome to my CSCI 1030U repository!
-This repository is dedicated to sharing my progress in the course "CSCI 1030U - Introduction to Computer Science."
+Welcome to my CSCI-1030U-Intro-to-CS repository!
+This repository is dedicated to sharing my progress in the course "CSCI 1030U - Introduction to Computer Science" at Ontario Tech University Fall 2023.
 Here, you will find my solutions to various exercises, helpful tips, and resources related to the course.

 ## Purpose
 This repository has been created with a few key objectives in mind: